deathtothecorporation/plunder-docs/setup/installation.md

 nix develop
 ```

 You will forget to do this and wonder why nothing is working.
-That's why.
+That's probably why.

 Once you're in a nix development shell, run the following command to build the plunder environment: